yuki-oyama/tristan2025-website/content/post/1_welcome_to_tristan/index.md

 Aligning with the tradition of earlier TRISTAN symposiums, we aim to provide a platform for idea exchanges and discussions to foster scientific and social networking and international collaborations.
 Such opportunities will be given during and outside the technical sessions, including enjoyable social tours.

-We are expecting over 300 academics, researchers and practitioners from around the world.
+We are expecting academics, researchers and practitioners from around the world.
 Please save the dates!